Table of Contents

-If you’ve ever worked with a coach, you’ve probably done a values exercise to figure out what’s most important to you.
+If you’re a coach or have worked with one, you’ve probably done a values exercise to figure out what’s most important to you.

 Wait… what are values again?